-A large portion of the Quinte Region is naturally vegetated.
+A large portion of the Quinte RegionSource Protection Area is naturally vegetated.
 Over 70 percent is considered wetlands and woodlands (Table 2-3) and 69 percent of riparian areas along streams in the region are naturally vegetated.

-Woodlands and wetlands are distributed throughout the Quinte Region, but most are preserved in the Canadian Shield region where pressure from human development has been limited (Map 2.11).
-Some of these woodlands and wetlands are designated as Areas of Natural and Scientific Interest (ANSI) in the Life Science category which is an Ontario Ministry of Natural Resources designation for the purpose of protecting lands that are provincially or regionally significant and are representative of significant ecological features.
+Woodlands and wetlands are distributed throughout the Quinte RegionSource Protection Area, but most are preserved in the Canadian Shield region where pressure from human development has been limited (Map 2.11).
+Some of these woodlands and wetlands are designated as Areas of Natural and Scientific Interest (ANSI) in the Life Science category which is an Ontario Ministry of Natural Resources Ministry of Natural Resources and Forestry designation for the purpose of protecting lands that are provincially or regionally significant and are representative of significant ecological features.
 These designated areas are protected under the Environmental Assessment Act, 1990, Ontario Regulation 282/98.
-Some wetlands in the Quinte Region are designated as evaluated wetlands through the Ontario Ministry of Natural Resources Ontario Wetland Evaluation System.
+Some wetlands in the Quinte RegionSource Protection Area are designated as evaluated wetlands through the Ontario Ministry of Natural Resources Ministry of Natural Resources and Forestry Ontario Wetland Evaluation System.
 Those designated as Provincially Significant Wetlands because of their unique ecosystems are protected by Provincial Policy Statement under the Planning Act, 1990 and through policies in municipal official plans.
 Full lists of Provincially Significant Wetlands and Areas of Natural and Scientific Interest for Life Science are provided in Appendix 4 and 5 of the Watershed Characterization Report (Appendix B1).